sethbroughton/BirthdayKata/README.md

 ## Project title
-Sudoku Solver
+Auto Birthday Wish

 ## Motivation
-I'm currently learning Java and this was an ideal project for practicing recursion.
+Automate the task of sending "Happy Birthday" wishes to my friends and family.

 ## Build status
 Initial functionality complete.
-I plan to add an UI so the user can more easily input the intial state of the suduku puzzle.
+I plan to have this run on a raspberry pi zero where the script runs daily.

 ## Code style